DevGears/ZF2-PasswordStrengthValidator/README.md

  - Prevent that your passwords won't be hacked.
 Remember: a safe house is composed not only by a padlock in your gate, but also by a whole set of safe measures.

 ###What does it requires?
-Please check `composer.lock` for details.
+Please check `composer.json` for details.

 ###Where is the demo?